growtofill/nd802p3-restaurant-reviewer/README.md

 * Code is validate with ESLint.

 ##Drawbacks
-There is no five-star rating for a review available via Foursquare API.
+Five-star rating for a review is a stub.
 Review submitted via form is only visible to the user and is not stored persistently.

 ##Build Instructions